-The Inspiration Academy is an innovative K-12 private school in Fountain Hills, Arizona where students are always celebrated for the unique individuals they are.
+The Inspiration Academy is a family owned and operated innovative K-12 private school in Fountain Hills, Arizona where students are always celebrated for the unique individuals they are.
 Academic subjects are taught through interdisciplinary thematic units, hands-on activities, and collaborative projects.
 Creativity, curiosity, and outside-the-box thinking are encouraged, and self-confidence is built as the students engage and persevere through challenging problem-based projects.

 The Inspiration Academy provides a nurturing environment with a growth mindset where students are supported as they set goals and hold high expectations of themselves.
 Classes are taught in a multi-age collaborative environment that facilitates social-emotional skills, differentiated instruction, mentorship opportunities, and leadership development.
 The students make real-world connections as they actively engage in the community through volunteering and service-learning projects.
 In The Inspiration Academy’s Community Modules, the students are connected to local professionals who share their expertise and passions to enhance our curriculum and teach the students about health, nutrition, gardening, culinary arts, character development, economics, environmental education, performing arts, and more.